Does stand-up comedy have a structure?

 And the particular structure aspect that I am referring to is so vitally important that…

 If you can’t manage to incorporate it into your routine, you are most likely doing little more than wasting your time in the pursuit of trying to become a pro comedian.

-The Questions That You Need To Ask Yourself First
+The Key Questions That You Need To Ask Yourself

 Before I get into the most important stand-up comedy structure that you need to be aware of, I have some questions that you really need to answer if you do not want to go down the path of embarrassing yourself when you do actually hit the stage.